 Intimate partner fatalities were more likely than non-intimate partner fatalities to have involved previous reports of alleged family and domestic violence between the parties.
 In 23 (66%) of the 35 intimate partner fatalities involving alleged homicide finalised between 1 July 2012 and 30 June 2016, alleged family and domestic violence between the parties had been reported to WAPOL and/or to other public authorities.
-In six (33%) of the 18 non-intimate partner fatalities finalised between 1 July 2012 and 30 June 2016, alleged family and domestic violence between the parties had been reported to WAPOL and/or other public authorities.
+In six (33%) of the 18 non-intimate partner fatalities finalised between 1 July 2012, and 30 June 2016, alleged family and domestic violence between the parties had been reported to WAPOL and/or to other public authorities finalised between the parties had been reported to WAPOL and/or to other public between the parties had been reported to WAPOL and/or other public authorities.